The only way out of the fast-food dilemma is to do it yourself. Only a relative few with the necessary financial resources manage to do this.

 When, in 1964, the public became aware of the harmful effects of cigarettes, the tobacco industry began to reduce the adverse effects by introducing filter cigarettes.
 The food industry subsidiaries of PM understood how to extract caffeine from coffee.
 And PM was able to use this technology to pull the nicotine out of tobacco.
 However, smokers didn't like these new cigarettes and stuck to their old habits.
 Later, there would also be much negative publicity about nicotine.

 The book continues with the story of how more sugar was added to Lunchables in 1991.
 This made it possible for Lunchables to regain its popularity, in particular, when it came to children.
-Kraft initially tried to add carrots, apples slices, and other fresh products to these ready-to-eat lunches, but they soon realized that this wouldn't work because of the constraints of the long storage period that was required (transport and shelf life).
+Kraft initially tried to add carrots, apple slices, and other fresh products to these ready-to-eat lunches, but they soon realized that this wouldn't work because of the constraints of the long storage period that was required (transport and shelf life).

 60 thousand pizza restaurants were making $26 billion in pizza each year.
 The annual sales of $6 billion in 1970 had increased to about $93 billion in 1995 as a result of franchises such as Pizza Hut, Domino's, and Jack in the Box.
 These accounted for about a third of the total restaurant sales in the US.
 The food industry also sold another $1.7 billion in frozen pizzas.